Mid-Century Modern Needlepoint

 Here are some places to look.

 Heartland House has authorized reproductions of Frank Lloyd Wright designs.
 I’ve done one of the windows in Cross Stitch and have seen the canvases, I think they’d work well.
-The albums (links at the bottom of the page) give a more complete view of everything they have available.
+The albums (links at the bottom of their page) give a more complete view of everything they have available.

 You may not associate him with mid-century modern, but many of his architectural ideas and his houses (especially from the 40’s and 50’s) are this style.
 He is a huge influence for this period of architecture.